SH.07 Accessibility Resources

 An academic program standard or licensing requirement will not be waived and is not considered discriminatory.

 Students must initiate their request for reasonable academic accommodations through Accessibility Resources.
-Accommodations are provided on an individual basis dependent on the need for services and documentation of disability.
+Accommodations are provided on an individual basis dependent on the documentation of a disability and the need for support services.
 Students will meet with Accessibility Resources professional staff on their campus of attendance for an initial intake and to jointly identify appropriate academic accommodations.
 Students should update requests for accommodations each semester, or as needed.
 The list of academic accommodations below is not an all-inclusive list.
 If additional academic accommodations are needed, the student and the Accessibility Resources professional staff member will determine eligibility based on the student’s documentation.

 - Alternative Format Books